Santos-Enoque/aplycat/CREDIT_SYSTEM.md

 - Credits refunded for subpar results
 - Continuous improvement based on user feedback

-## 💡 Coming Soon
+## 💡 System Benefits

-### Subscription Plans
+### Simplified Approach

-- Monthly credit allowances
+- Only two packages to choose from
+- Clear country-based pricing
-- Discounted credit rates
+- No complex credit calculations
-- Premium features included
+- Free features clearly separated

-### Enterprise Features
+### Flexibility

-- Bulk credit purchasing
-- Team management
-- Custom integrations
+- Buy as many Pro Packs as you need
+- Credits never expire
+- Use credits for any combination of features

 ## 📞 Support

 ### Need Help?

-- **Starter Pack** users: Email support
+- Email support for all users
-- **Professional Pack** users: Priority email support
-- **Power User Pack** users: Premium support with faster response
+- Faster response times for paying customers
+- Technical issues resolved promptly

 ### Common Issues